I rent out most of the rooms in my home, and I am pleased to announce that I have discovered the secret to happiness as a landlord.

 In the last five years, on eight (yes, eight) separate occasions, the police have come to my house to deal with domestic violence.
 And just in case you don’t know, when the police show up on a domestic violence call, they SHOW UP.
 Often a dozen cars.
 It feels like an invasion.

-And if I include emotional abuse along with domestic violence, by my count, I’ve now lived with seven different abusive couples.
+And if I include emotional abuse along with domestic violence, by my count, I’ve now lived with seven different abusive couples in the last six years.

 Here’s where things get interesting.
 All but one of these abusive relationships eventually ended.
 Then what happened?
 Did the “abuser” find a new victim?
 Did the “victim” just keep bouncing from abusive relationship to abusive relationship?
 Usually, no. There was one serial abuser.
 But other than that single case, once the relationship ended, each individual person seemed to not be a problem.